 This thing has so many layers of chippy crackled paint but it was the vintage mirror glass that made me swoon.

-Considering it's age I didn't want to risk sanding away the chipped paint.
-Instead I gave it a fresh coat of Vanilla Frosting chalk paint and sealed it with two layers of Tough Coat by Country Chic Paint™.
-Once that dried I rubbed dark wax into all the cracks to honor it's vintage goodness.
+Considering its age I didn't want to risk sanding away the chipped paint.
+Instead, I gave it a fresh coat of Vanilla Frosting chalk paint and sealed it with two layers of Tough Coat by Country Chic Paint™.
+Once that dried I rubbed dark wax into all the cracks to honor its vintage goodness.

 The vintage mirror glass was screaming for an etched graphic.
 I've never etched glass before but it was a breeze with Martha Stewart Crafts™ Etching Cream and a stencil that I had on hand.